 Rolex, a leading luxury Swiss watchmaker opens up with the LA POLO team.

 Truly said, “Every Rolex has a story”.
 Every rolex carries with itself a fable of tradition, innovation, hardship and best of craftsmanship.
 With every Rolex, there is a tale of contemporary meeting the heritage.
-A brand that is associated with the glorious genre of equestrian, a brand that respects the toil, perseverance, determination and values of the sports.
+A brand that is associated with the glorious genre of equestrian, a brand that respects the toil, perseverance, determination, and values of the sports.
 An association which aligns passion with precision and perfection.
-Inspired by the iconic expertise, LA POLO sets itself in conversation with the glorious Rolex.
+Inspired by the iconic expertise, LA POLO explores the glorious Rolex.

 Catch a detailed glimpse of the interview: